 Ragweed allergy triggers undesirable symptoms as autumn season draws near.
 Many individuals suffer from seasonal allergy symptoms, usually starting in late summer and early fall.

 It is sad to note though that the trigger is impossible to avoid.
-Ragweed is found almost everywhere, from roadsides and empty lots.
+Ragweed is present almost everywhere, from roadsides and empty lots.

 What are the indications?

-Even though not all who are exposed to ragweed will end up with the allergy, exposure to the ragweed pollen can trigger an immune system reaction in some individuals.
+Even though not all who are under exposure to ragweed will end up with the allergy, exposure to the ragweed pollen can trigger an immune system reaction in some individuals.
 Once this occurs, it leads to the worsening of the asthma symptoms such as:

 - Shortness of breath

 - Chronic coughing

 - Chest tightness

 In addition, other allergy symptoms might be present such as sneezing, runny or stuffed nose and itchy eyes, throat and nose.
 The presence of these symptoms can result to poor sleep that leads to fatigue, poor concentration and diminished performance at school or work.

 If avoidance could not effectively prevent the symptoms of ragweed allergy, the following might be considered: